ArnaudAjamian/data-engineering-capstone/README.md

 3. `census_state_migration_xls_scraper.py`</br>
     Used to export and locally save each of the Excel files hosted by the designated URL (_see Data Source #3 below_).
 In support of this step, a separate script (`census_state_migration_cleaned_xls.py`) is leveraged to reconfigure and reformat the information for analysis.

+#### Phase 2 - Integrate each of the data collection scripts (from Phase 1) into a single 'Master OOP Script':

+Contained within the `master_data_pipeline_oop_script.py` file (within the Python Scripts folder) are 3 separate classes (namely: **NOAA**, **HomeRentalInsurance** and **CensusMigration**) which make up the data pipeline.
+This script seeks to automate the retrieval, cleaning / transformation and storage of data from each of the 3 data sources listed below.

+Whereas logging had not been implemented during Phase 1, it has been incorporated into the `master_data_pipeline_oop_script.py` file in order to log information, to both the terminal and to a separate 'Logs' directory, at each step of the data retrieval process.

 </br>